 Some time ago, after having done the rounds on the London gigging circuit for a while, I decided it would be a cunning idea to see if I could get the interest of a manager.
 To help me get my music out there properly.
 You know, out there – to the right ears.
 Your beautifully sculpted and highly sought after ears, to be specific.

 I decided that I would send a few music industry bigwigs ‘messages in bottles’ with a treasure map inside.
-When I say ‘send’ I really mean hand deliver.
-Shoe string and all that.
-So off I set on my mission, leaving my strange offering in the doorways of music indsutry offices, with some exchanges with bemused admin staff who received my gift with instructions that it should be washed up on the shore of the manager in question’s desk.
+(When I say ‘send’ I really mean hand deliver.
+Shoe string and all that.)
+X marked where the treasure lay, and the treasure was of course, my music.

 After the gig, we sat down and chatted business.
-‘To get anywhere in this industry’, he declared emphatically whilst straightening his tie, ‘you need to write hit songs, and get on day time radio.’
+‘To get anywhere in this industry’, he declared emphatically whilst straightening his tie, ‘you need to write hit songs, and get on daytime radio.’
 I nodded my head.
 It made sense to me.
 I thought about the people I knew he represented, and yes they had hit songs on daytime radio.
 Seemed like a sensible path to really go about the business of earning a living as a singer-songwriter.